dbmi-bgm/cgap-pipeline/README.md

 ## CGAP pipeline
 * This repo contains CGAP pipeline components
   * CWL
-  * Docker source - Docker image name `cgap/cgap:v18`
+  * Docker source - Docker image name `cgap/cgap:v19`
   * Example Tibanna input jsons for individual steps

 For more detailed documentation : https://cgap-pipeline.readthedocs.io/en/latest

 ### Version updates
+#### v19
+* added indels realignment when splitting variants with bcftools
+* extended ClinVar fields used by VEP
+* removed older gnomAD used by VEP by default
+* added geneList to filtering

 #### v18
 * VEP is now the main source for annotations
   * updated VEP to v101